 In accordance with MCS guide lines, please note that the performance of solar PV systems is impossible to predict with certainty due to the variability in the amount of solar radiation (sunlight) from location to location and from year to year.
 This estimate is based upon the standard MCS procedure is given as guidance only.
 It should not be considered as a guarantee of performance.

-The calculation is based on MCS guidelines and is valid for a 4kWp system on a south facing, 30 degree roof with no shading in WR4 post code area that has been installed after 1st April 2014 and export income assumes 50% of generation exported onto the grid at DECC's current export tariff of 4.77p per kWh.
+The figures above are based on a 4kW installation on a south facing, 30 degree roof with no shading located in WR4 post code area, with an eligibility date between 1 April - 30 June 2016.
+Export income assumes 50% of generation exported onto the grid at DECC's current export tariff of 4.91.
 Actual performance may be significantly lower or higher if the characteristics of the installed system vary from the estimated values.

-Figure assumes annual generation of 3,716kWh and based on DECC's current Feed-in Tariff (as at 1st April 2014) generation rate of 14.38pp/kW for customers with a solar PV system under 4kWp or less in size- as per www.ofgem.gov.uk/fits.
+Figure assumes annual generation of 3,419kWh and based on DECC's current Feed-in Tariff (as at 1st April 2016) generation rate of 4.32p p/kWh for customers with a Solar PV system under 10kW with an EPC Band D or above before the systems commissioning date. www.ofgem.gov.uk/fits.

-Figure assumes 50% of amount generated being exported back on to the grid and based on DECC’s current export tariff (as at 1st April 2014) of 4.77p.
+Figure assumes 50% of amount generated being exported back on to the grid and based on DECC’s current export tariff (as at 1st April 2016) of 4.91p.

 Electricity Bill Savings

-Figure based on year zero costs with no degradation or inflation applied, and calculated using the Energy Saving Trust’s April 2014 estimated average electricity price of 13.52pper kWh and generation of 3,716kWh per year.
+Figure based on year zero costs with no degradation or inflation applied, and calculated using the Energy Saving Trust’s 2015/2016 estimated average electricity price of 13.86p/kWh for a 3-bedroom gas heated home in the UK which uses about £55/month of electricity (this is around 4,500 kWh each year).
 Assumes 50% of all electricity generated will be used in the home.
-These savings are for customers installing after 15 July 2009.
-All existing customers registered for the Renewables Obligation before this date will be subject to different Feed-in Tariff rates.

 What you could get with FITs: